 Assessments should therefore consider the long-term viability of a child's situation.
 There are times when it will be more in the child's best interests for them to be accommodated on a planned basis, rather than for their welfare to deteriorate until a further crisis occurs.

-A Core Assessment should normally be undertaken prior to a decision regarding accommodation.
-This may not be possible in all circumstances, particularly with new referrals; however a Core Assessment should be in process or be completed for all children where there is ongoing involvement.
+A Complex Child and Family Assessment should normally be undertaken prior to a decision regarding accommodation.
+This may not be possible in all circumstances, particularly with new referrals; however a Complex Child and Family Assessment should be in process or be completed for all children where there is ongoing involvement.

-It is advisable to obtain the fullest possible details of all the child's adult relatives on both maternal and paternal sides as part of the Core Assessment whenever accommodation is being considered, regardless of whether placement with a relative is being considered as an immediate option.
+It is advisable to obtain the fullest possible details of all the child's adult relatives on both maternal and paternal sides as part of the Complex Child and Family Assessment whenever accommodation is being considered, regardless of whether placement with a relative is being considered as an immediate option.
 This helps to reduce the likelihood of relatives being put forwards as carers unexpectedly when other options may be being considered.

 It must however be recognised that outcomes for older children who become looked after are generally poor.
 Assessment here should focus on the possibility of improving outcomes for the child within their present living situation, while considering the impact that being accommodated would be likely to have: for example, while a young person may be facing difficulties at school or in their family relationships the assessment should consider whether placement outside of the family home would be likely to have a positive or a negative impact in these areas, bearing in mind the inevitable disruption that would occur in the young person's life.

-Where a Core Assessment has not been completed prior to accommodation this must be started as soon as possible and completed within the 35 working day timescale.
+Where a Complex Child and Family Assessment has not been completed prior to accommodation this must be started as soon as possible and completed within the 35 working day timescale.
 Where the assessment indicates that there should be consideration of either return home or placement with a friend or relative a referral to the Children Looked After Mental Health Service (CLAMHS) should be considered order to inform care planning.
 Referrals to this service are agreed through the Placements Panel.